ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 many to publish extremely broad records containing many extensive network ranges.
-[Domain Owners](#domain-owner) are strongly encouraged to carefully review their SPF records to understand which networks are authorized to send on behalf of the Domain Owner before publishing a DMARC record.
+[Domain Owners](#domain-owner) are strongly encouraged to carefully review their SPF records to understand which networks are authorized to send on behalf of the Domain Owner before publishing a DMARC Policy Record.
 Furthermore, Domain Owners should periodically review their SPF records to ensure that the authorization conveyed by the records matches the domain's current needs.